pradumnnec/fogflow/doc/en/source/FogFlowGuide1.md

 # FogFlow Contribution Guide

 This document describes the guidelines to contribute to FogFlow.
-If you are planning to contribute in the code you should read this document and get familiar with its content.
+If you are planning to contribute to the code you should read this document and get familiar with its content.

 ## General principles

-* FogFlow programming language is GO (although other  tools like test tools and other script can be written in python , java, bash ).
+* FogFlow uses GO programing language (although other  tools like test tools and other script can be written in python , java, bash ).
 * Efficient code (i.e. the one that achieves better performance) is preferred upon inefficient code.
 Simple code (i.e. cleaner and shorter) is preferred upon complex code.
 Big savings in efficiency with small penalty in simplicity are allowed.
-Big savings in simplicity with small penalty in efficiency is also allowed.
+Big savings in simplicity with small penalty in efficiency are also allowed.
 * Code contributed to FogFlow must follow the [code style guidelines](#code-style-guidelines) in order to set a common programming style for all developers working in the code.